-reading and writing across the curriculum/in content areas

-The Literacy Leadership Team will meet to review the most current data and problem solve ways to meet the needs of the students at the individual, class and school levels.
-The team will also brainstorm ways to provide enrichment to those students who are reading and writing at or above grade level.
-Professional development needs will also be discussed, planned and implemented through the input of the team.
-Community involvement activities will be planned to bridge the gap between home and school literacy.
+Reading and writing across the curriculum/in all content areas is the mission of the school's LLT.
+The Literacy Leadership Team will meet quarterly with the most current data and problem solve ways to meet the needs of the students at the individual, class and school levels.
+The team will also brainstorm ways to provide enrichment to activities for all students throughout the school year.
+Model classrooms will be established by the TEAM and used for professional development needs.
+Community involvement activities will also be planned to bridge the gap between home and school literacy.